-PHYS 499 - Directed Studies in Physics Every Year, 1 to 3 (varies)
+PHYS 499 - Directed Studies in Physics

 This course gives an opportunity to do intensive study of some area of business of particular interest to the student.
 Students work closely with a member of the business or economics faculty in tutorials.
 Students must apply in advance for directed studies to the faculty member involved.